Salvation

 So if we were to summarize these few verses about sin and its effect we could say that:

-- This separation ultimately leads to our physical death as well as our spiritual suffering because our spirit cannot be at peace or experience joy if it is separated from the Spirit of God in whose image it was originally created (Gen. 1:26).
+• This separation ultimately leads to our physical death as well as our spiritual suffering because our spirit cannot be at peace or experience joy if it is separated from the Spirit of God in whose image it was originally created (Genesis 1:26).

-Let's say you have a plant.
+Let us say you have a plant.
 The main stem is God and the leaves are people.
-So long as the leaves are connected to the plant they are alive and produce more leaves and blossoms, etc. But if I were to separate a leaf from the main plant by cutting it off - what would happen?
-It would look the same, have the same color, even keep its freshness for awhile.
+So long as the leaves are connected to the plant they are alive and produce more leaves and blossoms, etc. But if I were to separate a leaf from the main plant by cutting it off, what would happen?
+It would look the same, have the same color, even keep its freshness for a while.

 However, after a time it would dry up and die.
 That leaf would turn brown and eventually become dust, not capable of renewal.
 The main plant, however, and its leaves would continue to live and bloom.

-The problem here is that once we are cut off from God, we do not have the ability to reattach ourselves to Him, and thus are doomed.
-Just like the dead leaf can't reattach itself to the plant.
+The problem here is that once we are cut off from God, we do not have the ability to reattach ourselves to Him, and thus are doomed just like the dead leaf cannot reattach itself to the plant.
 This is the essential difference between Christianity and all other religions.
 Other religions believe and teach that human beings are able to reattach themselves to God through human effort of some kind:

 The Bible teaches how God "rescues" or saves us from the death caused by our separation from Him due to our sins.
-Here's how it works:
+Here is how it works:

 1. God pays the moral debt we owe Him.

 Each sin we make, each law we break creates a moral debt we owe to God.
-This moral debt is the cause of our guilt, shame, and fear of death and judgment because we know we are guilty.
+This moral debt is the cause of our guilt, shame, fear of death, and judgment because we know we are guilty.
 We cannot repay this moral debt because we are polluted by sin and cannot produce the sinless, perfect life required to remove a lifetime of imperfection and sin.
-God pays the moral debt through Jesus Christ - it is in this way that God "rescues" us.
+God pays the moral debt through Jesus Christ, it is in this way that God "rescues" us.
 Paul, the Apostle, explains it this way:

 This passage explains and points out certain features of the Christian religion: